 Let’s take an example.
 Meet Sarah and Tom, who bought their first home together in March 2004.
 They have undertaken some fabulous renos on the property over the years, expanded their family to five plus a crazy black lab, and forged ahead in their corporate careers.

 In May 2016, Sarah was offered an awesome job overseas and so they pulled up stumps and headed to the Big Apple.

 As the market starts to pick up post the coronavirus in late 2020, they decide to sell their home in Australia while they are still living overseas and not Australian tax residents.

-Although Sarah and Tom have lived in their home for over 15 years, they will not have access to the main residence exemption when they sell their property as foreign residents, and they will pay CGT on the disposal.
+Although Sarah and Tom lived in their home for over 12 years until they moved overseas, they will not have access to the main residence exemption when they sell their property as foreign residents, and they will pay CGT on the disposal.

 The one exception to this rule is if you experience a significant life event (such as a death of a spouse or child, a terminal illness, or divorce or separation), and have been a foreign resident for a continuous period of fewer than six years.
 This is (hopefully) going to be a rare occurrence.

 What can you do?
 There is a small window of opportunity.
 If you owned your home before 9 May 2017, and you sell before 30 June 2020, you can still access the main residence exemption.
 So if you are living overseas, consider if you wish to take advantage of the CGT main residence exemption before it’s too late.
 If you are planning on moving overseas (not that anyone is going anywhere at the moment), consider whether you should sell before you depart.

 On the flip side, if selling the property triggers a capital loss in this current climate, perhaps it might be in your interests not to be able to claim the main residence exemption right now if you have carried forward capital gains.
 Specialist tax, financial and legal advice is imperative.